LeontiosH/DeepLMS/README.md

 Scientific Reports, 2020 (under review).
 This paper should be cited when the data/codes are used for scientific purposes only.

 To donwload the data please go to DeepLMS-data branch.
-To download the Matalab code, please go to DeepLMS-code
+To download the Matalab code, please go to Matlab-code